Semantically Guided Action Anticipation: Conclusions

 \section{Conclusions}

-This work introduces \mname, a novel domain adaptation approach leveraging geometrical structures of semantically equivariant spaces to guide adaptation. \mname defines a reference representation space structure based on domain-agnostic class semantic similarities encoded by a language model, ensuring the organization of sample projections reflects this structure while preserving domain-specific characteristics.
+We introduce \mname, a novel domain adaptation approach leveraging geometrical structures of semantically equivariant spaces to guide adaptation. \mname defines a reference representation space structure based on domain-agnostic class semantic similarities encoded by a language model, ensuring the organization of sample projections reflects this structure while preserving domain-specific characteristics.
 By conditioning the classifier to adhere to this structure, \mname encourages structural similarity across domain-specific latent spaces, retaining unique features for improved classification.
 This is achieved through pseudo-labeling and learnable domain-specific anchors, guided by a loss function that prioritizes mimicking geometrical associations over direct representation alignment.
-Extensive experiments demonstrate \mname's superior performance compared to existing methods.
-This research highlights the importance of structural alignment and language-guided learning in domain adaptation.
-Future work could explore extending \mname to more complex scenarios and multi-modal data. {
+Extensive experiments demonstrate \mname's superior performance compared to existing methods, highlighting the importance of structural alignment and language-guided learning in domain adaptation.
+Future work could explore extending \mname to multi-modal adaptation scenarios. {

 }